RSS

 It happens when 2 or more clients are involved in the same deal with the same brokerage.

-Under this situation, the existence of multiple representation needs to be disclosed to all the clients.
+In this situation, the existence of multiple representations needs to be disclosed to all the clients.

 When Multiple Representation exists, before an offer can be placed, the brokerage needs to receive written consent from all the clients.